graphaware/neo4j-framework/README.md

               .newGraphDatabase();
 ```

-**NOTE:** Modules are presented with the about-to-be-committed transaction data in the order in which they've been registered.
+**NOTE:** Modules are presented with the about-to-be-committed  transaction data or asked to do work on scheduled basis
+in the order in which they've been registered.

 <a name="javadev"/>
 Features for Java Developers